Orthodontic Technicians Association: Dental Professionals Conference (2018–2020)

 In 2018, the OTA Conference was opened up to the wider dental team and rebranded as the Dental Professionals Conference (DPC).
 The OTA hosted the event in collaboration with the Dental Technologists Association, the Society of British Dental Nurses and Futurelab.
 The first DPC was held at Park Plaza Hotel in Nottingham on the 14 and 15 September 2018 and the second took place at the Holiday Inn hotel in Edinburgh on 27–28 September 2019.
 The third DPC has held online via videoconferencing software due to the COVID-19 pandemic.

 OTA Annual Conference (2021–present)

 In 2021, the conference returned to its original format.
 The 50th Anniversary conference was held at the Marriott Hotel in Liverpool, home of the Adams clasp, and the 2022 conference was held at the Park Inn by Radisson Hotel in York.

 Other events

 British Orthodontic Conference

-Between 2009 and 2014, the BOS hosted a dedicated lecture programme for orthodontic technicians at the BOC, which was coordinated by the OTA.
+Between 2009 and 2014, the BOS hosted a dedicated lecture program for orthodontic technicians at the BOC, which was coordinated by the OTA.
 These meetings were held in Edinburgh, Brighton, Harrogate, Bournemouth and Manchester.

 International Orthodontic Congress

-In 2015, the OTA hosted the orthodontic technicians lecture programme at the 8th International Orthodontic Congress at ExCeL in London.
+In 2015, the OTA hosted the orthodontic technicians lecture program at the 8th International Orthodontic Congress at ExCeL in London.